asadquraishi/behavioral_cloning_keras_project/writeup_report.md

 ![alt text][image3]
 ![alt text][image4]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped angles (+/- 10 degeres) using generators. thinking that this would ...
-For example, here is an image that has then been rotated:
+After the collection process, I had approximately 30,000 data points.
+To augment the data sat, I created a generator pipeline that would do the following:
+* rotate the image to a random angle between -10 and + 10 degrees (this number was arrived at after much experimentation.
+* cropping the image so only the road and curve of the road were visible (the cropping area and amount was determined by experimentation)
+* flipping one out of 4 images after rotation
+* adjusting the angle beased on the images rotation

+![alt text][image5]
 ![alt text][image6]
+![alt text][image7]

 The use of generators also allowed me to load data on a batch by batch basis into memory.
 As I added driving data, loading all of it into memory became impossible.

-After the collection process, I had approximately 30,000 data points.
-I then preprocessed this data by:
-* normalizing both the steering and image (RGB) data
-* cropping the image so only the road and curve of the road were visible

 I finally randomly shuffled the data set and put 20% of the data into a validation set.
+This gave me over 7000 validation images, allowing be to attribute significance to an approximate 2% validation gain (rule of 30).

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 5 - I made sure I terminated the training early rather than allowing it to overtrain and overfit.

-                                                                                                                                                                                                                                                     as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.